cpiker/deimos.cdf/README.md

 Initialzation of new D projects is typically handled via the [dub](https://dub.pm/index.html) program which is the D package manager and build tool.
-On linux, dub is installed directly to your $PATH.
-On windows you may need to run:
+On Linux, dub is installed directly to your $PATH.
+On Windows you may need to run:

 ```batch